andrei-tatar/node-red-contrib-smartnora/doc/nodes/notify/README.md

 - `Tag` - [optional] used to identify a notification.
 A notification with the same tag will override a previos one.
 - `Title` - title of the notification
 - `Body` - body message of the notification
-- `Icon` - [optional] web link to an image that will be used as the notification icon.
+- `Icon` - [optional] web link to an image that will be used as the notification icon
+- `Close notification` - when checked, injecting this message will remove a notification (identified by `Tag`).
+Closing the notification results in another notification because browsers don't allow silent messages to be sent to service workers ([more detailed explanation](https://stackoverflow.com/questions/33092065/google-chrome-silent-push-notifications)).

 **Actions** are optional but can be used to inject actions into the flow from the notification using buttons
 - `Label` - the message that will appear on the notification button